Mary Whiton Calkins: Later work

 With her supplemental education completed, she returned to Wellesley in 1895 as an associate professor of psychology.
+At this time, it was particularly impressive for women in academia to successfully balance teaching, research, and leadership roles, making her career especially significant.
 Two years after her return she became a professor of psychology and philosophy.
 This addition allowed her to return to her lectures on the classics and Greek.
 Her experimental work continued throughout this time.
+Calkins paired-associates method became a foundational experimental technique in memory research and later influenced how psychologists studied learning and recall processes in humans.

 Calkins' first textbook, An Introduction to Psychology, was published in 1901.
 The Persistent Problems of Philosophy (1907) and The Good Man and The Good (1918) were two publications in which she expressed her philosophical views.

 In 1905 she was elected president of the American Psychological Association and the American Philosophical Association in 1918.
 She was the first woman to hold a position in both societies.
-She was awarded an honorary Doctor of Letters in 1909 from the University of Columbia and a Doctorate of Laws in 1910 from Smith College.
-She was also the first woman elected to honorary membership on the British Psychological Association.
+She was awarded an honorary Doctor of Letters in 1909 from the Columbia University and a Doctorate of Laws in 1910 from Smith College.
+She was also the first woman elected to honorary membership on the British Psychological Society.